-Tokyo, but in the 17th century, Kyoto was the capital of Japan and the official home of the Japanese emperor, their 'Living God'.
+Capital: Tokyo, but in the 17th century Kyoto was the capital of Japan and the official home of the Japanese emperor, their ‘Living God’.

-During the 16th century traders and missionaries from Portugal reached Japan for the first time in 1544, initiating the Nanban (southern barbarian) period of active commercial and cultural exchange between Japan and the West.
+East Meets West: During the 16th century, traders and missionaries from Portugal reached Japan for the first time in 1544, initiating the Nanban (southern barbarian) period of active commercial and cultural exchange between Japan and the West.
 The Portuguese introduced guns and Christianity to the Japanese for the first time.